-Having a single trip limit for the entire Gulf area would simplify enforcement.
-The current situation is that vessels fishing off Alabama, Mississippi, Louisiana, and Texas can land 3,000 lbs; whereas vessels fishing off Florida can only land 1,250 lbs.
-However, fishermen in different areas may prefer lower trip limits and longer seasons to higher trip limits and shorter seasons, so the Councils could set different trip limits for the three areas.
+Having a single trip limit for the entire Gulf area as with Alternatives 2, 3, 4, or 5 would simplify enforcement.
+The current situation is that vessels fishing off Alabama, Mississippi, Louisiana, and Texas can land 3,000 lbs, whereas vessels fishing off Florida can only land 1,250 lbs.
+However, fishermen in different areas may prefer lower trip limits and longer seasons to higher trip limits and shorter seasons, so the Councils could set different trip limits for the three areas based on their choice of preferred alternatives and preferred options above.